 Who Built Dwarkadhish Temple and When?

 Now, the temple and the current temple structure as we see are two different things.
-Like Dwivedi Ji explained me – temple structure is the body and Murti or idol is the soul of a temple.
+Like Dwivedi Ji explained to me – temple structure is the body and Murti or idol is the soul of a temple.
 The body keeps changing, the soul stays there.

-The current structure is an amalgamation of parts that spread over few centuries from 8th to 18th CE.
+The current structure is an amalgamation of parts that spread over a few centuries from 8th to 18th CE.
 The conservation work is still on.
 When I visited the temple of Amba Ji was being renovated by ASI.